15A tamper-resistant self-test GFCI outlet

 Grounding Self Grounding

-Trip Level Class A, 5mA plus or minus 1mA
+Trip Level Class A, 5mA ±1mA

 Tamper Resistant Yes